Press Secretary Sean Spicer: Photographs Of President Trump’s Inauguration Were ‘Intentionally Framed To Minimize Crowd Size’

 Meanwhile, initial indications from research agency Nielsen is that an estimated 30.6 million people watched the inauguration, compared to 38 million who watched Obama’s inauguration back in 2009.

-[Featured Image By Alex Brandon/AP Images]
+[Featured Image by Alex Brandon/AP Images]